keithw/tls13-spec/draft-ietf-tls-tls13.md

 traffic secrets, retaining the receive traffic secret does not threaten the forward secrecy of data sent before the sender changed keys.

+An implementation MUST NOT send an "update_response" KeyUpdate unless it has received at least one "update_request" KeyUpdate.
+After sending an "update_response" KeyUpdate, an implementation MUST NOT send another "update_response" KeyUpdate until it receives at least one subsequent "update_request" KeyUpdate.

 If implementations independently send their own KeyUpdates with request_update set to "update_request", and they cross in flight, then each side will also send a response, with the result that each side increments